kostasthanos/Easter-Pascha-Date/README.md

 # Easter-Date

-## A research made for finding Easter's date with Gauss's Algorithm.
+## A project made for finding Easter's date with Gauss's Algorithm.

 The symbolism : [x]<sub>n</sub> = (x mod n) is being used to denote the remainder of the devision x divided by n.